 This study took place at the Kids Research Institute at the Children’s Hospital, Westmead, Australia.
 There are now plans to experimentally treat a further 19 patients that are considered to be at high risk of developing type 1 diabetes.

 It remains to be seen if cord blood can help prevent children from developing diabetes.
 However, this is a positive step-forward for the use of this type of stem cell transfusion for such a common yet traumatic disease.

 Future Health Biobank is passionate about the future treatment possibilities of umbilical cord stem cells.
-For more information on how to store your baby’s stem cells as well as other diseases that can presently be treated with UCB simply visit: Cord blood and cord tissue stem cell banking
+For more information on how to store your baby’s stem cells as well as other diseases that can presently be treated with UCB simply visit: Cord blood and cord tissue cell banking

 For further information on type I diabetes read this article